 If you’re an optimist on financial assets, you may even be hoping that gold prices go nowhere.

 But much like you take out insurance on your home in the hope you won’t need it, you own precious metals as a form of insurance against various threats – up to and including a total collapse of the U.S. dollar-based financial system.

 Could You Financially Survive These Scenarios?

-The demise of the dollar as world reserve currency will likely play out in slow motion in the years to come.
+The demise of the dollar as a world reserve currency will likely play out in slow motion in the years to come.
 But it could be accelerated by any number of potential black swan events.

-What if China further retaliates against Trump’s tariffs by dumping its massive stockpile of U.S. Treasuries and revaluing its own currency upward?
+What if China further retaliates against Trump’s tariffs by dumping its massive stockpile of U.S. Treasuries and revaluing its currency upward?
 U.S. consumer prices and interest rates would spike.

 China is a big enough player in world trade to single-handedly threaten U.S. dollar hegemony.